-Information contained in the following supplements applies only when the related equipment is installed.
+The applicable supplement is required to be included in the helicopter's Pilot's Operating Handbook when any of the following equipment is installed.
+Information contained in the supplements applies only when the related equipment is installed.

 Page

 Fixed Floats 9-5.1

 Heated Pitot 9-6.1

-Police Version 9-7.1

-ENG Version 9-8.1

-Garmin GPSMAP 225 9-9.1

-Pop-Out Floats 9-10.1

-Air Conditioning 9-11.1
+Air Conditioning -11.1

-HeliSAS Autopilot 9-13.1
+HeliSAS Autopilot 9 -13.1

-Optional Avionics 9-14.1
+Optional Avionics 9 -14.1

-Lithium-Ion Battery 9-15.1
+Lithium-Ion Battery 9 -15.1